funkbit/django-dynamicresponse/README.md

 ## Usage

-Import the dynamicresponse library in the views you want to use it:
+Import `dynamicresponse` in the views you want to use it:

 ```
 from dynamicresponse.response import *